Fixed Price vs. Time & Materials: App Project Guide 2026

 |---|---|

-| Fixed investor or board budget — need a hard number | Fixed Price (with thorough discovery first) |
+| Fixed investor or board budget needs a hard number | Fixed Price (with thorough discovery first) |

-| Flexible budget — care more about outcome than exact cost | T&M with monthly caps |
+| Flexible budget cares more about the outcome than the exact cost | T&M with monthly caps |

-| Want cost certainty AND flexibility — willing to invest in discovery | Fixed Budget, Scope-Controlled |
+| Want cost certainty AND flexibility, willing to invest in discovery | Fixed Budget, Scope-Controlled |

-| Not sure yet — haven't done discovery | Start with a paid discovery sprint; decide after |
+| Not sure yet, haven’t done discovery | Start with a paid discovery sprint; decide after |

-Before you sign any contract — Fixed Price or T&M — invest in a properly scoped requirements document.
+Before you sign any contract Fixed Price or T&M invest in a properly scoped requirements document.
 Projects with detailed requirements documentation are 28× less likely to suffer catastrophic overruns than those without (CIO, cited by PMI).

 The Bottom Line